All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Illustration for Ghk Cu Peptide Benefits Skin Hair Healing

 Multiple Clinical data indicate that GHK-Cu may stimulate collagen and elastin production.
 A study in the Journal of Biomedicine and Biotechnology found that GHK-Cu increased collagen synthesis in skin fibroblasts by up to 70% compared to controls.
-That is significant because collagen loss is one of the primary drivers of wrinkles, sagging, and thinning skin.
+That's significant because collagen loss is one of the primary drivers of wrinkles, sagging, and thinning skin.

 GHK-Cu may also help with wound healing.
 Research suggests it can speed up the closure of wounds and reduce scarring by promoting organized tissue repair rather than chaotic scar formation.
 This has made it a subject of interest for post-surgical recovery and general skin rejuvenation.